CagriCatik/Python/webpage/docs/python-guide/11_AsyncIO/02_Getting_Started.md

-# Asynchronous Programming with Asyncio in Python
+# Asynchronous Programming with Asyncio

 This tutorial will guide you through the basics of using Asyncio in Python for asynchronous programming.
 Asyncio is a built-in module that allows you to write asynchronous code, enabling more efficient handling of tasks that involve waiting, such as network requests or I/O operations.